Orizaba: Demographics

+Orizaba is the seat of a metropolitan area, with another 11 municipalities: Atzacan, Camerino Z. Mendoza, Huiloapan de Cuauhtémoc, Ixhuatlancillo, Ixtaczoquitlán, Maltrata, Mariano Escobedo, Nogales, Rafael Delgado, Río Blanco and Tlilapan.
+The metro area recorded a population of 462,221 inhabitants as 2020, the fourth largest metro area in the state.

 Economy

 The Orizaba's area (including the municipalities of Ixtaczoquitlán, Río Blanco, Nogales and Cd.
 Mendoza) economy has grown significantly in the last years due to the safety of the area, being of great confidence for national and foreign investors who wants to establish in a safe place.
 Another important reason is the presence of recognised Universities like Universidad Veracruzana, Instituto Tecnológico de Orizaba or Instituto Tecnológico y de Estudios Superiores de Monterrey Campus Central de Veracruz en Córdoba.

 The industry is mainly focused in the following areas: breweries, paper, cement, pharmaceutical, iron and steel sector, soft drinks and food, leather and shoemaker companies among others.
 Also in the last years the commercial area experiments a significant growth due to the opening of new Malls & Major Retailers.

 It is one of the cheapest cities to live and invest in México, as Mercer consultory published in the "Estudio de costo de la vida nacional 2012"; this study includes 42 localities of México, and was done comparing 182 products and services.

 The inquiry also disclose that Orizaba's Valley will grow 10% in 2013, due to the lack of pollution, existence of enough water and other points like price of housing.